 Just a few short years ago, it was cited as a coming trend: Regardless of company size, IT project management methodologies need to be smaller and faster.
 That trend is now upon us.
 Rather than plotting a big project from start to finish before they pull the trigger, CIOs must be comfortable with shorter projects, staying focused on the customer to learn to manage unknowns until they are known.

 Project management remains a methodical approach to planning and guiding project processes from start to finish.
 What's different today is that the five stages of IT project management methodologies (as defined by the Project Management Institute) -- initiation, planning, executing, controlling and closing -- need to be applied to smaller projects.
 And these projects have to make a difference for the enterprise quickly (but still safely in terms of risk mitigation), because speed is becoming one of the most competitive weapons companies have.
-With this in mind, CIOs are adapting agile methodologies for projects companywide and considering cloud-based project collaboration tools.
+With this in mind, CIOs are adapting agile project management methodologies for projects companywide and considering cloud-based project collaboration tools.

 Table of contents: